-If you are using the VARK questionnaire in your research, you will need reliable and accurate analysis for your questionnaire results to find your participants’ VARK learning preferences.
+If you are using a paper version of the VARK questionnaire, or if you are using the VARK questionnaire in your research, you will need reliable and accurate analysis for your questionnaire results to find the learning preferences of your participants.

 Using Paper Copies of the Questionnaire